Rochanaaa/LightGCNxGPT/README.md

 # LightGCNxGPT

-This Final Year Project aims to explore the integration of GCNs and GPT in Movie Recommendation Systems, focusing on the synergy between two advanced paradigms that can overcome the limitations of existing approaches.
+This project aims to explore the integration of GCNs and GPT in Movie Recommendation Systems, focusing on the synergy between two advanced paradigms that can overcome the limitations of existing approaches.
 By delving into the capabilities of GCNs to model graph-based dependencies and GPT's prowess in